Command Reference

 Identity

-Manage user identities for signing changes:
+Manage user identities for signing changes and Atomic Storage authentication:

-atomic identity new alice --email alice@example.com
+atomic identity new alice-acme --email alice@acme.com --set-default

 atomic identity list